-CART members must be trained in basic animal handling before being assigned duties in the shelter than include animal handling.
+CART members must be trained in basic animal handling before being assigned duties in the shelter that include animal handling.
 CART members will not handle an aggressive or hostile pet.
 See Appendix 1 for tips for handling each category of animals.
-If animals are aggressive or hostile the TASM should assure that one or more professional animal handlers are assigned to the animal or see that the animal is transferred to the local Animal Control Facility for further sheltering and care.

 It is critical that shelter procedures minimize the opportunity for pets to get loose from their cages.
 This includes having only the owner handle the animal, and using pre-established techniques for removing animals from a kennel if required for medical or sanitation reasons.
 If an animal does become loose all CART members will blow their whistles to alert everyone in the shelter.
 If the owner is present, the owner is responsible for catching their pet.
 CART members will assist but will follow the directions of the owner.
 If the owner is not present, CART members will attempt to catch the loose animal.
-If necessary the Humane Society or Animal Control can be notified to assist with animals that are very difficult to catch.
-The TASM will determine how the pet was able to get loose and take corrective action.
+If necessary the [insert Animal Control or Humane Society] can be notified to assist with animals that are very difficult to catch.
+The TASM will determine how the pet was able to get loose and will work with the Safety Officer to take corrective action.